Last Updated: April 28, 2021

 - 40% of users will go to competitors’ websites if they have a bad web experience.

-Again, think mobile first.
+Again, think mobile first when building your website.
 People are glued to their phones every free second they have.
 Those breaks between work or chores are not long enough for anyone to deal with badly configured websites.

 Speed up the mobile version of your website.
 Google uses speed as a ranking factor not only for desktop but for mobile searches too.
-Given those mobile marketing stats, it must be.
+Given those mobile marketing stats, the former must be true.

 5. 80% of smartphone users will buy from companies with mobile sites and apps that are easy to navigate.